Building C++ SDL iOS App on Linux

 https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html

-Porting C++ SDL Application To Android
+Porting a C++ SDL application to Android

-5. Adapt the assembly files for Gradle.
+5. Adapt build files for Gradle.

-Project Template
+Project template

-Load the source code SDL, SDL Image, SDL Mixer:
+Download SDL, SDL Image, SDL Mixer sources:

 https://www.libsdl.org/download-2.0.php